 |

-Mapping Coverage | Percent of values mapped, calculated as the number of non-empty values that have an approved mapping divided by the number of non-empty values.
-If there are < K non-empty values, this percent will be omitted.
-K is set by the K-Anonymization param at the project level. |
+Mapping Coverage | Percent of values with approved mappings, calculated as the number of non-empty values that have an approved mapping divided by the number of non-empty values.
+In order to preserve K-Anonymity, if there are <K non-empty values, this percent will be omitted.
+K is set by the K-Anonymization parameter configured at the project level in the project permissions. |

 Creator | Name of the person who created the mapping. |

-Three-Dot Menu | The three-dot menu (also known as the “meatballs menu”) provides access to two other options: Edit Data Mapping and Delete Data Mapping. |
+Three-Dot Menu | The three-dot menu (also known as the “context menu”) provides access to other options: Copy UID, Show Configuration, Export Semantic Mapping, and Remove Semantic Mapping. |

 Creating a Semantic Mapping